F-i-f/soft-brightness/README.md

   - if the back-light control of your screen is working, but the lowest setting is still too bright.

-- If set to _Chain built-in, Blend external_, Blend mode will be used on external monitor and Chain mode will be used on built-in monitors.

 #### _Monitor(s)_

 - If set to _All_, a brightness overlay will be added to all attached